Alexmhack/JSON-AJAX-API/section-1/README.md

 ```
 # command
-person.age
+person3.age
 # result
 19

 # command
-person.firstName
+person3.firstName
 # result
 "Alex"

 # command
-person.lastName
+person3.lastName
 # result
 "Hopper"
 ```

-The dot notation is used here to access the jSON objects in the ```person``` variable
+The dot notation is used here to access the jSON objects in the ```person3``` variable